Re: Displaying alt prints

 still not seeing it and need to ask more questions.

-First, my understanding is that you're talking about two different
+First, my understanding is that you're talking about two

-you mounted the masa on mylar before printing?) and (2)
+is that you mounted the masa on mylar before printing?) and (2)

 separately you're talking about matted prints in clear bags